Resignation, dismissal and retirement

 When your employment as a teacher or principal ends, both you and your employer must comply with the provisions of your employment agreement and the Employment Relations Act 2000.

 You may resign at any time provided you give the required notice.
-For all teachers and principals this is two months.
+For all teachers and principals this is 2 months.
 The employment relationship continues until that date.

-If you provide two months’ notice, your employer must pay you to the end of that notice period, unless you’re justifiably dismissed during the notice period.
+If you provide 2 months’ notice, your employer must pay you to the end of that notice period, unless you are justifiably dismissed during the notice period.

 Voluntary resignation provisions are set out in the collective agreements as follows: